History and Modern Languages

 If you choose German, Spanish, Italian or Russian, this can be studied either from scratch or after an A-level, IB Higher or equivalent qualification in the language.

 If you choose Portuguese, this can only be studied from scratch.

 You do not have to have studied History at school, but you need a curiosity, not just about the past but about how we can know about the past.
 Applicants will be expected to demonstrate interest in both history and modern languages and will be assessed on the potential to succeed in them.

-Once History and Modern Language candidates have applied through UCAS, they are asked to submit:
+Once History and Modern Language candidates have applied through UCAS, they are required to submit:

 two History essays.
 If you are taking History at school, these are to be essays completed as part of your A-Level or equivalent History course and they must contain your teacher's comments or marks.